Published By Janet Gershen-Siegel at November 25th, 2018

-Maybe you’ll buy your building next year, or hire four people instead of five.
+Maybe you’ll buy your building next year, or hire three people instead of four.
 Once more; give your donors a stake in and an inside look at your startup.
 This will help them to feel invested.

 And they might just decide to make up the shortfall themselves.
 Even if your crowdfunding campaign concludes doesn’t mean a donor can’t write a check or buy additional goods or services.
 If that comes about, then politeness is crucial.